SMI/StructuredReports/doc/annotation_database.md

 * `ModalitiesInStudy`, related DICOM modalities, eg. CT or MR
 * `PatientID`, # this one will be mapped from CHI to EUPI

-The redacted text is not currently indexed or searched.
-This would be slow and the intention is to use annotations for better results.
+The redacted text can be searched but this would be slow and the intention is to use annotations for better results.
 A sample query might be
 `SELECT sopinstanceuid, semehr_results->'redacted_text' FROM semehr.semehr_results WHERE semehr_results->>'redacted_text'
 LIKE '%chest%';`
+The text in `str` is now indexed using two different methods (`gin_trgm_ops` index, and `to_tsvector` indexing); your query would have to contain the same syntax as the index for it to be used.

 The Content Date is stored in DICOM format YYYYMMDD but is indexed as a PostgreSQL date so it can be searched.